apacjessie/prosperna-ecom-test/README.md

 **Prerequisites:** Ensure that PORT 3000 is available, and use Node version v20.9.0.
 1. Clone the repository.
 2. Install dependencies.
-3. Run npm run dev or pnpm run dev, depending on your preferred package manager.
+3. Run npm run dev or pnpm run dev

 ## Docker
 #### WSL/Libux